APIVersa/ripe_routing_table/README.md

 - If you switch between networks, for example by moving from 1 wifi network to another, the routing table will be reset and you'll need to re-import using ipv4.sh and ipv6.sh

 Final things:
-- There is a folder called uploads on this project.
-If you open it, you can find old copies of the ipv4.sh and ipv6.sh scripts.
-They are not actively maintained frequently, but are there if you need to run this quickly and cannot wait the time for it to generate fresh ones.
+- The final ipv4.sh and ipv6.sh files are too large to upload here to github, but we maintain copies on our website as mentioned below.
+This script will allow you to generate them yourself.
+You can expect total process to take about 30 minutes to 1 hour in total, including importing using the ipv4.sh and ipv6.sh scripts.
+The space needed will be about 200MB on hard disk and 2GB in RAM.
 - We maintain copies of all of this on our website, including final, ready-to-run and kept updated ipv4.sh and ipv6.sh scripts, text dumps of the RIPE route prefixes, etc. You can find all that and more at https://files.apiversa.com